onaio/onadata/docs/submissions.rst

 Edit Conflict Resolution
 ^^^^^^^^^^^^^^^^^^^^^^^^

 By default, edit conflicts are resolved using a *last-write-wins* strategy.
 This behavior can be customized via the ``INSTANCE_EDIT_CONFLICT_RESOLUTION`` setting in your Django settings.

 An edit conflict occurs when an edit submission references the same ``deprecatedID`` as another edit submission, indicating that multiple edits are targeting the same original instance.

 Supported values:

 * ``last_write_wins`` (default):
   Applies the incoming edit to the existing instance, overwriting the previous state.

 * ``reject``:
-  Rejects the edit by raising an ``InstanceEditConflictError`` when a conflict is detected.
+  Rejects the edit when a conflict is detected.
+The server responds with HTTP ``409 Conflict``.